itmat/pade/doc/getting_started.rst

 --------------------

-We recommend running a small job using the sample data provided in the PaGE distribution in order to familiarize yourself with the program before attempting to run it on your own data.
+We recommend running a small job using the sample data provided in the pade distribution in order to familiarize yourself with the program before attempting to run it on your own data.

-The PaGE distribution includes a couple very small sample data files, in the ``sample_data`` directory.
+The pade distribution includes a couple very small sample data files, in the ``sample_data`` directory.

 Input files
 ^^^^^^^^^^^

-The input to any PaGE job (at this time) is a tab-delimited file.
+The input to any pade job (at this time) is a tab-delimited file.
 The file must contain a header row, plus one row for each feature.
 There should be one column that contains a unique identifier for the features (for example a gene id).
 Then each of the samples should have